 WHAT DOES A SESSION INVOLVE?

-As with any type of therapy, Body Therapy is fundamentally about the establishment of a healing relationship, rather than relying on a set of techniques.
-A session will often involve sitting down and talking, but Body Therapy also offers other possibilities for exploring what's going on inside of you.
-Two particular methods commonly used in Body Therapy are:
+As with any type of counselling, Body-Oriented Counselling is fundamentally about the establishment of a trusting relationship, rather than relying on a set of techniques.
+A session will often involve sitting down and talking, but also offers other possibilities for exploring what's going on inside of you.
+Two particular methods commonly used in Body-Oriented Counselling are:

 - Vegetotherapy: A form of physical free-association done lying on a mattress.

-- Biodynamic massage: A type of massage that explores touch sensitively and therapeutically.
+- Biodynamic massage: A type of wellness massage that explores touch sensitively and therapeutically.

 We might also use movement, relaxation techniques, guided imagery or create dialogues with cushions or objects that represent people in your life.